-Date of report Title of review Recommendation April 2018 Speak my language: Overcoming language and communication barriers in public services Ensuring that people who face language and communication barriers can access public services R1 Public bodies are required to ensure that people can access the services they need.
+Date of report Title of review Recommendation April 2018 Speak my language: Overcoming language and communication barriers in public services The report contained two recommendations.
+One of the recommendations was for the Welsh Government in conjunction with public bodies and the other recommendation was for public bodies: Ensuring that people who face language and communication barriers can access public services R1 Public bodies are required to ensure that people can access the services they need.
 To take account of the requirements of the 2010 Equality Act and other legislation, we recommend that public bodies regularly review the accessibility of their services to people who do not speak English or Welsh as a main language including deaf people who use sign language.
 This assessment can include using our checklist.
-Developing interpretation and translation services in Wales R2 Our work with public bodies, interpretation and translation services.
-We recommend that the Welsh Government work with public bodies, representative groups and other interested parties to make sure that: the supply of interpreters is sufficient especially for languages in high demand such as BSL and Arabic; interpreters with specialist training are available to work in mental health services and with people who have experienced trauma or violence; and quality assurance and safeguarding procedures are in place.
+Developing interpretation and translation services in Wales R2 Our work with public bodies, interpretation and translation service providers and service users has identified some challenges for interpretation and translation services.
+We recommend that the Welsh Government work with public bodies, representative groups and other interested parties to make sure that: • the supply of interpreters is sufficient especially for languages in high demand such as BSL and Arabic; • interpreters with specialist training are available to work in mental health services and with people who have experienced trauma or violence; and • quality assurance and safeguarding procedures are in place.
 May 2018 Reflecting on Year One: How Have Public Bodies Responded to the Well-being of Future Generations The report did not include any recommendations or proposals for improvement.

-Date of report Title of review Rec commendation May 2018 Commissioning of Accommodation Services for Adults with Learning Disabilities R1 People with a learning disability have a right to live independently.
+Date of report Title of review Recommendation May 2018 Strategic Commissioning of Accommodation Services for Adults with Learning Disabilities The report contained six recommendations all of which were for local authorities: R1 People with a learning disability have a right to live independently.
 The last 50 years have seen significant changes in the provision of accommodation and support.
 Service provision has moved to a model that enables people to live in the community in ordinary houses throughout Wales (paragraphs 1.3 to 1.10).
-We recommend that local authorities continue to focus on preventing people becoming dependent on more expensive placements in care homes by providing effective support at home and a range of step up accommodation by: improving the evaluation of prevention activity so local authorities understand what works well and why; utilising the mapping of prevention services under the Social Services and Well-being (Wales) Act 2014 that covers other agencies and service providers; • improving the signposting of additional help so carers and support networks can be more resilient and self-reliant.
+We recommend that local authorities continue to focus on preventing people becoming dependent on more expensive placements in care homes by providing effective support at home and a range of step up accommodation by: F improving the evaluation of prevention activity so local authorities understand what works well and why; utilising the mapping of prevention services under the Social Services and Well-being (Wales) Act 2014 that covers other agencies and service providers; improving the signposting of additional help so carers and support networks can be more resilient and self-reliant.
 This should include encouraging carers to make long-term plans for care to maintain and protect their dependant's wellbeing; and sharing risk analysis and long term planning data with other local authorities, service providers, and partners to agree a shared understanding of the range of options.
 R2 Population projections show that the number of people with a learning disability will increase in the future, and those aged over 65 and those with a moderate or severe learning disability will rise significantly (paragraphs 1.3 to 1.10).
 We recommend that local authorities improve their approach to planning services for people with learning disabilities by building on the Regional Partnership Board's population assessments for people with learning disabilities and agreeing future priorities.